Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-Let us also add that whenever $\log (np) \gtrsim \log n$, a large atypical value of the spectral radius produces the same for the homomorphism counts of $C_{2t}$, the cycle graph on $2t$ vertices, for large $t$.
-Using this observation, we derive the upper bound on the large deviation probability in that range of $p$.
-Therefore, in the light of the above discussion, it is not surprising that we also observe a transition from planted localized structure to a non-planted one.
-However, this time the threshold depends on $t$, see Theorem \ref{thm:hom-main}.
-It is worth mentioning that Theorem \ref{thm:hom-main} together with \cite{BB} show that in a certain regime of sparsity {\em the large deviation rate functions for the upper tail of subgraph counts and homomorphism counts for $C_{2t}$ differ but the large deviation speeds of these two events remain the same}.
-This difference in the rate function is probably due to lack of low complexity of the gradient of the homomorphism count function in the above mentioned regime of $p$.
+Finally, let us add that Theorem \ref{thm:hom-main} of this article together with \cite{BB} show that in a certain regime of sparsity {\em the large deviation rate functions for the upper tail of subgraph counts and homomorphism counts for $C_{2t}$ differ but the large deviation speeds of these two events remain the same}.
+This difference in the rate function is probably due to lack of low complexity of the gradient of the homomorphism count function in the above mentioned regime of $\corA{d}$.
 See Section \ref{sec:mf} for further discussions.

+The upper tail large deviations of homomorphism counts of $r$-regular graphs in the regime $p \ll n^{-1/r}$ were not known previously.
+We believe that, with some additional efforts, Theorem \ref{thm:hom-main} extended to cover the case of all $r$-regular graphs in the above mentioned regime.